A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 \subsection{Oort constants $A$, $B$, $C$ and $K$}

-In figure \ref{fig:Oort_constant} we show the values of the Oort constants $A$, $B$, $C$ and $K$ calculated from the equations (\ref{eq:Oort_A}), (\ref{eq:Oort_B}), (\ref{eq:Oort_C}) and (\ref{eq:Oort_K}) for all Galactic plane for different Galactocentric distances and angles, and their change in different directions.
-Our estimations of the Oort constants are in good agreement with those made by \citet{Siebert2011}, \citet{Bobylev2017}, \citet{Bovy2017}, \citet{Vityazev2018}, \citet{Wang2021}.
+In figure \ref{fig:Oort_constant} we show the values of the Oort constants $A$, $B$, $C$ and $K$ calculated from the equations (\ref{eq:Oort_A}), (\ref{eq:Oort_B}), (\ref{eq:Oort_C}) and (\ref{eq:Oort_K}) in the whole Galactic plane for different Galactocentric distances and angles, and their change in different directions.
+Our estimations of the Oort constants are listed in Tab. \ref{tab:Oort_constant} and are in good agreement with those made by \citet{Siebert2011}, \citet{Bobylev2021}, \citet{Bovy2017}, \citet{Vityazev2018}, \citet{Wang2021}.
 They calculated the Oort constants only at one point using stellar samples at distances of 0.5 or 1.5 kpc near the Sun.
-Similarly, a reasonable agreement with the values of these parameters in the Galactic plane was found in \citep{Nelson2022}.
+Similarly, a reasonable agreement with the values of these parameters in the Galactic plane was found in \citet{Nelson2022}.

-It is seen from Figure \ref{fig:Oort_constant} that the Oort constants $C$ and $K$ deviate significantly from zero, reaching the values of \mbox{$\pm$(4-5) \kmskpc} as a function of the Galactic coordinates $R$ and $\theta$.
+It results from Figure \ref{fig:Oort_constant} that the Oort constants $C$ and $K$ deviate significantly from zero, reaching the values of \mbox{$\pm$(4-5) \kmskpc} as a function of the Galactic coordinates $R$ and $\theta$.
 The dependence of the Oort constants $A$ and $B$ on the distance $R$ and angle $\theta$ indicates a non-axisymmetric Galactic potential.
 It is also evident from figure \ref{fig:Oort_constant} that the Oort constants $A$, $C$ and $K$ show significant variations with $\theta$.